-According to latest studies, spring flowers with bulbs like daffodil is considered poisonous for dogs.
+According to the latest studies, spring flowers with bulbs like daffodil is considered poisonous for dogs.
 Although the entire plant is considered poisonous to dogs, it is the Daffodil’s bulb that is the most toxic.
-If your dog swallows any portion of aforementioned flower, it can lead to vomiting, diarrhoea, abdominal pain.
-In severe cases it might cause serious drop in blood pressure.
+If your dog swallows any portion of the aforementioned flower, it can lead to vomiting, diarrhoea, abdominal pain.
+In severe cases, it might cause a serious drop in blood pressure.

-Another flower which has proved to be hazardous for dogs is tulip.
-The flower in its entirety is harmful, however, its bulb is considered fatal.
+Another flower that has proved to be hazardous for dogs is the tulip.
+The flower in its entirety is harmful; however, its bulb is considered fatal.
 Exposure of tulip to your dog can cause oral irritation, excessive slavering and nausea.

-Another popular flower which is harmful for your dog is oleander.
-It is ornamental flowering shrub and is commonly found in the southern United States and California.
-It contains cardiac glycosides which is similar to digoxin.
-These elements are considered very toxic for dogs.
-It can cause fatal heart abnormalities, muscle tremors, incoordination, vomiting and bloody diarrhea
+Another popular flower that is harmful to your dog is oleander.
+It is an ornamental flowering shrub and is commonly found in the southern United States and California.
+It contains cardiac glycosides, which is similar to digoxin.
+These elements are considered very toxic to dogs.
+It can cause fatal heart abnormalities, muscle tremors, incoordination, vomiting and bloody diarrhoea

-Cyclamen is another flower which can be very dangerous for your dog.
+Cyclamen is another flower that can be very dangerous for your dog.
 It is also known as “sowbread”.
-It is common household flowering plant however it has major content of “terpeniods” which is poisonous for dogs.
+It is a common household flowering plant; however, it has major content of “terpenoids”, which is poisonous for dogs.
 It can cause oral irritation, vomiting and diarrhoea.
-In extreme case it may lead to heart abnormalities and death.
+In an extreme case, it may lead to heart abnormalities and death.

-Amaryllis is divine flower which is very popular around Easter.
-Not every one of us is aware that this lovely flower can be very harmful for dogs.
+Amaryllis is divine flower that is very popular around Easter.
+Not every one of us is aware that this lovely flower can be very harmful to dogs.
 If swollen, it can cause vomiting, depression, diarrhoea, abdominal pain, and tremors in dogs.

 Dieffenbachia is another poisonous plant for dogs.
-It is common household plant also known as “dumb cane”.
-If swallowed by your dog whilst out ona dog walk, it can cause oral irritation, vomiting, and difficulty in swallowing food.
-It can also cause burning sensation in lips, tongue, and mouth.
+It is a common household plant also known as “dumb cane”.
+If swallowed by your dog whilst out on a dog walk, it can cause oral irritation, vomiting, and difficulty in swallowing food.
+It can also cause a burning sensation in the lips, tongue, and mouth.